Multi-Agent Reinforcement Learning in Intelligent Transportation Systems: A Comprehensive Survey: Abstract

 \section{Abstract}

 The growing complexity of urban mobility and the demand for efficient, sustainable, and adaptive solutions have positioned Intelligent Transportation Systems (ITS) at the forefront of modern infrastructure innovation.
-At the core of ITS lies the challenge of autonomous decision-making across dynamic, large-scale, and uncertain environments where multiple agents—traffic signals, autonomous vehicles, or fleet units—must coordinate effectively.
-Multi-Agent Reinforcement Learning (MARL) offers a promising paradigm for addressing these challenges by enabling distributed agents to jointly learn optimal strategies that balance individual objectives with system-wide efficiency.
+At the core of ITS lies the challenge of autonomous decision-making across dynamic, large scale, and uncertain environments where multiple agents traffic signals, autonomous vehicles, or fleet units must coordinate effectively.
+Multi Agent Reinforcement Learning (MARL) offers a promising paradigm for addressing these challenges by enabling distributed agents to jointly learn optimal strategies that balance individual objectives with system wide efficiency.
 This paper presents a comprehensive survey of MARL applications in ITS.
-We introduce a structured taxonomy that categorizes MARL approaches according to coordination models and learning algorithms, spanning value-based, policy-based, actor–critic, and communication-enhanced frameworks.
-Applications are reviewed across key ITS domains, including traffic signal control, connected and autonomous vehicle coordination, logistics optimization, and mobility-on-demand systems.
-Furthermore, we highlight widely used simulation platforms—such as SUMO, CARLA, and CityFlow—that support MARL experimentation, along with emerging benchmarks.
-The survey also identifies core challenges, including scalability, non-stationarity, credit assignment, communication constraints, and the sim-to-real transfer gap, which continue to hinder real-world deployment.
-Finally, we outline future research opportunities emphasizing federated learning, safety-aware policy design, robust communication protocols, and integration with edge computing.
-By consolidating fragmented efforts across disciplines, this survey provides both the transportation and AI research communities with a roadmap for advancing MARL toward practical, scalable, and equitable ITS solutions.
+We introduce a structured taxonomy that categorizes MARL approaches according to coordination models and learning algorithms, spanning value based, policy based, actor critic, and communication enhanced frameworks.
+Applications are reviewed across key ITS domains, including traffic signal control, connected and autonomous vehicle coordination, logistics optimization, and mobility on demand systems.
+Furthermore, we highlight widely used simulation platforms such as SUMO, CARLA, and CityFlow that support MARL experimentation, along with emerging benchmarks.
+The survey also identifies core challenges, including scalability, non stationarity, credit assignment, communication constraints, and the sim to real transfer gap, which continue to hinder real world deployment.